ton-community/ton-docs/docs/participate/nodes/archive-node.md

 * at least 8 cores CPU
 * at least 64 GB RAM
-* at least 6TB SSD on your server,  3TB if you enable ZFS compression.
+* at least 4TB SSD on your server
 * 1 Gbit/s network connectivity
 * a public IP address (fixed IP address)